Pistachio Baklawa Nests

 I took the first one in two bites.
 The second, in one bite.

-This is what Dan said, when he was taste-testing the pistachio baklawa nests that I started testing well over a year ago.
+This is what Dan said, when he was taste-testing the pistachio baklawa nests the first time.

 He liked the โ€œmouthfeelโ€ of taking down his pastry in one fell swoop so much, that he now pops them one at a time.